quat1024/hoppers/NOTES.md

 To choose a different texture index for your blocks - if you have a simple block that is the same texture on all sides, pass it as the second parameter in the three-argument Block constructor.
 You can also override `getBlockTextureFromSide` or `getBlockTextureFromSideAndMetadata` for cuboid blocks with different textures on each face (see `ForgeDirection` for the meaning of the `side` parameter, tldr 0-5 -> down up north south west east)

 To choose a different texture index for your items - call `setIconCoord` with the X and Y position of the texture index (it computes `y * 16 + x` for you), or set the index directly with `setIconIndex`.
-Doing this on a `ItemBlock` will turn off the 3d-model-in-inventory rendering, but note that the texture atlas used will be queried from the Block, not the item (that's Forge's default behavior it adds in `ItemBlock`)
+Doing this on a `ItemBlock` will turn off the 3d-model-in-inventory rendering, but note that the texture atlas used will be queried from the Block, not the item (that's Forge's default behavior it adds in `ItemBlock`, you can override it if you really need it)

 ## "Models"